The effects of individual versus community-influenced isolation on SIS epidemic persistence on finite random graphs: Isolation model

 We now consider that if we were to ignore the red regions, the path of infection in both models will be the same, as they share the same infection arrows and recovery dots.
 However, we truncate any infection paths that attempt to cross a red region.
 Thus, if the red regions in the isolation model are contained in the red regions in the comparison model, any infection path in the comparison model that is not truncated by a red region is also not truncated by a red region in the isolation model.
 This demonstrates a coupling in which under any shared realization of marks in the graphical construction and any initial configuration on $G \times [0,\infty)$, for every vertex $v$ and time $t$,

 That is, the set of infected vertices in the comparison model at time $t$ is contained in the set of infected vertices in the isolation model at time $t$. \end{proof}

-We briefly pause to observe why the comparison model is attractive.
-The isolation model is not attractive because additional infections can create additional isolations (red regions) that might block infection paths that would otherwise successfully persist from time $0$ to time $t$ in our graphical construction.
-However, in the comparison model, the isolated vertices and thus the red regions are determined completely by the isolation crosses and recovery dots.
+We now observe that the comparison model is attractive.
+The isolation model is not attractive because additional infections can create additional isolations that might block infection paths that would otherwise successfully persist from time $0$ to time $t$ in our graphical construction.
+However, in the comparison model, the isolated vertices at any time are determined completely by the isolation crosses and recovery dots.
 The configuration of infection arrows has no effect on when isolations start and end.
-Thus, adding more infected vertices to the initially infected set or adding more infection arrows to a realization of the graphical construction can only ever increase the number of infection paths that persist from time $0$ to time $t$.
+Thus, adding more infected vertices to the initially infected set or adding more infection arrows to a realization of the graphical construction can only ever increase the number of infection paths that persist from time $0$ to time~$t$.
+A key consequence that we will use repeatedly is that if the infection persists using only the marks of the graphical construction internal to a subgraph of a graph $G$, then it persists in that subgraph using the full graphical construction.